“Spending time in Sweden on loan was one of the best things I ever did.”Peter Crouch

 Renowned for over 100 years for their clear, accurate, and easy-to-read mapping.
 Michelin gives travelers an overall picture of their route, practical road and travel information, and city maps containing extensive street indexes.
 Major sites and landmarks are well-marked.
 Though we default to Google maps, this came in handy when service was poor or during construction detours.
 Find this essential map here.

 Our favorite apps

-Google Translate We used this often to practice proper pronunciations of Swedish words.
-As we always encourage, it is essential to learn the basics to greet and thank people in the local language.
+Google Translate We use this often to practice proper pronunciations of Swedish words.
+As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
 Google translate was an easy app to use.
 If needed, you can enter text in English, and it will speak back in Swedish to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Do you have a favorite Sweden travel resource?
 Share your favorites in the comments section at the bottom of this page or

 Our favorite travel insurance site!

 If you book a trip, don’t forget to get travel insurance within 14 days of your first booking.
 We could not be stronger advocates of being well-insured.
 Not just for the little stuff but the big things like medical emergencies.
 We never leave home without it.
 Over the years, we have used many sites but have now found our go-to place.
 Squaremouth.com does a fantastic job; it has a user-friendly interface, uses top-rated and reputable insurance carriers, and most policies cover COVID-19 medical issues and cancellations.
 They also mediate on your behalf if you have problems with your policy.